AIRe-Platform/aire-memory/README.md

 ## Deployment

+Run migrations on the database as instructed above.

 Publish the Fuctions app and then setup the following required environment values:

 - `AirePlatformService` The endpoint of the AIRe Services module.
 - `TokenSigningKey` The token signing key shared between the platform instance modules.
 - `TokenEncryptionKey` The token encryption key shared between the platform instance modules.
+- `DatabaseConnectionString` The connection string for a PostgreSql database.

 ## Disclaimer